 We are up for the challenge – and we’ll prove you why delaware is a great place to work.

-Well, the fact that we currently have 1,499 colleagues that enjoy working for delaware each and every day again is already a good start.
-Come to think of it, 1,499 is a strange number.
-It’s time to take that to 1,500.
-Wouldn’t it be great if you could fill that spot?
+Well, the fact that we currently have more than 2,000 colleagues that enjoy working for delaware each and every day again is already a good start.
+And as we are talking numbers: delaware has been consciously designed to last at least 150 years.
+We strongly believe in both the #peopleofdelaware and the future of our company.
+Wouldn’t it be great if you could be a part of our dream?

 delaware believes in giving young professionals every chance to find out what and who they want to become.
 That’s why we have an extensive internship program in place.
 If you are looking for an internship to complete your studies or just want a first real working experience, even if you don’t know yet which way you want to go after graduation, then look no further and apply today!
 We’ll be more than happy to invite you round for a cup of coffee – or tea, we’re pretty flexible – and to have a chat about what you are looking for in a future job, and a future employer.
 We’re pretty sure that we’ll be able to find a way to put your expertise to work in one of the many services that we offer.
 At delaware, you are in the driver’s seat: tell us what you want to learn - and chances are that we’ll be able to help you!

 Still not sure?
 What better way to give you an idea of what an internship with us is like, than by asking some of our recent trainees to tell their story?
 Read them, be inspired and come and give it a try!

 Content: Investigate a new Dynamics 365 feature: Portals

 What way to best describe my internship?
 I learned a lot and it brought huge added value to conclude my education.
 But what I liked the most, was working within a team.
 I also truly enjoyed the variety of smaller projects that I worked on next to my ‘main’ assignment.

 Content: Voice commando integration into a timesheet application